hlacontainers/vtmak-rtiexec/README.md

 # VTMaK RTI Executive image
 The VTMaK RTI Executive (rtiexec) is an application that manages one or more federation executions within the VTMaK RTI.
 For example, it keeps track of joined federates and maintains information about the publication and subscription interests of individual federates.
 The RTI Executive is a required application when using the VTMaK RTI.

-This repository contains the files and instructions to build and run a Docker container image for the VT MaK RTI Executive. **This repository does not include any VTMaK files**.
-The VTMaK RTI installer and license keys must be acquired from the vendor.
-A free version of the VTMaK RTI for two federates can be downloaded from the vendor website.
+This repository contains the files and instructions to build and run a Docker container image for the VT MaK RTI Executive.
+The VTMaK RTI installer is included in this repository, but license keys to use more than two federates must be acquired from the vendor.
 For more information about the VTMaK RTI, see https://www.mak.com.

-By default a **skeleton** Docker container image is built from the files in this repository.
-A skeleton container image does not include any VTMaK proprietary files.
-These files must be mounted into the RTI Executive container at run-time in order to create a functional RTI Executive container.

-For the instructions to build a skeleton or a complete VTMaK RTI Executive container image see [BUILDME](BUILDME.md).
+For the instructions to build a VTMaK RTI Executive container image see [BUILDME](BUILDME.md).

-The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file,  where in this example:
+The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file:

-- The VTMaK RTI Executive container image is a skeleton image.
-- The VTMaK RTI is installed on the host file system under the directory `${VTMAK_RTI_HOME}`.

 ````
 version: '3'